sarahganz/Mastermind/README.md

 *playing with a friend - button at start of game to play with computer of friend : friend would choose colours and then press button to hide them. then friend would be choosing red or white to give the hints
-*backwards button, if they wanna change their mind on the last one they submitted or for more than one of the colors *choose amouunt of colors shown- level of difficulty(max of)
+*backwards button, if they wanna change their mind on the last one they submitted or for more than one of the colors *choose amouunt of colors shown- level of difficulty(max of) *giving a hint is showing one of the colors -button to ask help

 MVP:
 board